Dutch ship Admiraal Tjerk Hiddes De Vries

-Admiraal Tjerk Hiddes de Vries was a Dutch 68-gun third rate ship of the line of the navy of the Admiralty of Friesland, one of five provincial naval forces of the Republic of the Seven United Netherlands.
-In 1795, following the French occupation of the Netherlands, this ship (like all other Dutch Warships) was taken over by the Batavian Republic, and in 1797 was captured by the Royal Navy.
+Admiraal Tjerk Hiddes de Vries was a 68-gun ship of the line of the Dutch States Navy.
+Organisationally part of the Admiralty of Friesland, she was launched in 1782.
+In 1783 Admiraal Tjerk Hiddes de Vries sailed to the Mediterranean Sea under Captain Van der Beets.

-The order to construct the ship was given by the Admiralty of Friesland.

-In 1783 the Admiraal Tjerk Hiddes de Vries sailed to the Mediterranean Sea under Captain Van der Beets.
 When she returned in the Dutch Republic she was laid up in ordinary until 1795.

-In 1795, the ship was commissioned in the Batavian Navy.

-On 11 October 1797 the Admiraal Tjerk Hiddes de Vries took part in the Battle of Camperdown under Captain J.B.
-Zeegers.
-The ship was captured by the British.

-The ship was renamed HMS Admiral DeVries, and in 1799 she served as a transport ship.
+In 1795, the ship was commissioned in the newly-founded Batavian Navy.
+On 11 October 1797 she took part in the Battle of Camperdown under Captain J. B. Zeegers, where the vessel was captured by the Royal Navy, which brought her back to England.
+The ship was commissioned into the British navy and renamed HMS Admiral DeVries, and in 1799 she served as a transport ship.
 In that year she sailed to the West Indies.
-She sprang a leak off San Domingo and was determined to be unfit for sea.
-She served as a prison hulk in Port Royal until she was sold in 1806.
+Admiral DeVries sprang a leak off Hispaniola and was determined to be unfit for sea.
+She served as a prison hulk in Port Royal, Jamaica until being sold in 1806.

 The Battle of Camperdown by Martinus Schouman.